|Syracuse University||Online MS in Library and Information Science

 Are there ALA Accredited Masters in Information Science programs?

 Yes.
 The American Library Association (ALA) accredits master-level library and information studies programs in the United States, Canada, and Puerto Rico.
-A searchable database of accredited programs is available on the organization's websiteALA.
+You can view some of the top ALA accredited Masters in Library Science degrees.

 Typical Online Information Science Curriculum